skywind3000/asyncrun.vim/README.md

 ### Customize Runner

 AsyncRun allows you to define new runners to specify how to run your command.
-It can be useful when you want your command run in a tmux split or a new gnome-terminal window:
+It can be useful when you want your commands run in a tmux split or a new gnome-terminal window:

 ```VimL
 function!
 MyRunner(opts)